ingl3585/korilla-receipts/README.md

 Add a click event to Buttons that lifts state to App and updates the Bulbs so that only the chosen Bulb is on and all other Bulbs are set to black.

-Add a click event to smallImages that lifts state to App and updates the largeImage to be the same image src url as the iamge that was clicked on.

 ## Bonus 2 - Memory Game

 Convert the following [CodePen](https://codepen.io/jkeohan/pen/opvVGN?editors=0010) into a React App.
 Create the following Components and follow the below hierarchy: